Compilation pipeline

 3. BUNDLE CODE

-For each entry point, run webpack with virtual FS (memfs):
+For each entry point, bundle with a virtual filesystem:

 4. COMPILE TO JS